Myx Music Awards 2014

 Myx Music Awards 2014 is the 9th installment of the Myx Music Awards.
-Just like the MMA 2012 and MMA 2013, fans can vote online through Myx website, Facebook and Twitter.
+Back to 90s Just like the MMA 2012 and MMA 2013, fans can vote online through Myx website, Facebook and Twitter.
 Awards night was held on March 26, 2014.
 Gloc-9 leads other artists of having the most number of nominations with seven nominations.
 The song "Magda" won four awards making Gloc-9 and Rico Blanco the biggest winners of the awards night.